 Ross & Roberts Ltd are not authorised or regulated by the Financial Conduct Authority.
 However, they abide by the Ministry of Justice guidelines on civil enforcement.

-Ross & Roberts Ltd collects money on behalf of councils, but does not collect money on behalf of HMRC.
+Ross & Roberts Ltd collects money on behalf of councils, but they do not collect money on behalf of HMRC.

-Ross & Roberts Ltd handles debts on behalf of other organisations.
+Ross & Roberts Ltd deals with debts on behalf of other companies.
 It does not take ownership of those debts.

 Ross & Roberts Ltd has a contact form on their website.
 You can also contact them via phone, email or post.